Seminars, Meetings, and Events

 To honor the scientific contributions and 70th birthday of Tom Petes, a one-day symposium was held on Saturday, April 29, 2017 at the Hilton Garden Inn in Research Triangle Park.
 The symposium featured keynote talks by David Botstein and Gerry Fink.
 There were short talks by Tom’s colleagues and former trainees.
 See pictures of the event here.

 We are MGM's advocacy for graduate and postdoc women in the Molecular Genetics and Microbiology department.
 WiS serves as a liaison between women science students and the administration.
 WiS sponsors events in which women faculty members and students in the MGM program can come together and share experiences and ideas for change.
 Graduate students from the department meet each month to discuss issues of gender and science.
-Our student chairs are hannah.schmidt@duke.edu and claudia.petrucco@duke.edu.
-Co-leader: felicia.williams@duke.edu.
+Our student chairs are kate.bland@duke.edu and guinevere.connelly@duke.edu.
 And faculty advisors: clare.m.smith@duke.edu and debra.silver@duke.edu

 For further information, please reach out to kera.allen@duke.edu